History Option

 HSTR 499R - Senior Capstone: History Methodology3

-Choose five of the following upper division electives, excluding courses taken to fulfill above requirements::*15
+Choose any five upper division (@300 or @400) history electives (HSTA or HSTR), excluding courses taken to fulfill above requirements*15

 Year Total: 33